suhasmaddali/Washington-Bike-Demand-Prediction/README.md

 <img src = "https://github.com/suhasmaddali/Images/blob/main/Screenshot%20(12).png" width = "500" />

-14. Once downloaded, you might use the jupyter notebook to run the .ipynb files or other navigators to open this file.
+14. You might now run the .ipynb files present in the repository to open the notebook and the python code present in it.